Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Learning From Data

 \section{Learning From Data}

 The main aim of this paper is to provide a recipe for extracting the distributions \cref{eq:ap_from_gamma_differential_xsec,eq:mcp_from_gamma_differential_xsec} from data.
-We will do this in two steps: first we will relate the normalization of the $A'$ or mCP rate (i.e., the total cross-section) to the observed dilepton counts in \cref{sec:production_rate}; next we will construct a fully differential generator for $\Ap$ or mCP kinematics by training a conditional normalizing flow model on the observed kinematic distributions in \cref{sec:kinematics}.
+Since we do not have access to real event-level data we first construct a mock data set in \cref{sec:data_and_background}.
+We will then relate the normalization of the $A'$ or mCP rate (i.e., the total cross-section) to the observed dilepton counts in \cref{sec:production_rate}.
+Finally, we will construct a fully differential generator for $\Ap$ or mCP kinematics by training a conditional normalizing flow model on the observed kinematic distributions in \cref{sec:kinematics}.

 For concreteness we work with NA60 results that provide detailed dimuon spectra, differential in invariant mass and transverse momentum~\cite{NA60:2016nad,NA60:2019tfy}, over a mass range relevant for dark sector searches.
 This experiment used a 400 GeV proton beam and a composite target.
 For simplicity we focus on the $L = 0.01$ interaction length lead sub-target of NA60, for which the most information is available.
 Similar measurements of $e^+e^-$ pairs were made by NA45~\cite{Agakichiev:1998kip}.
 In both cases the dilepton spectra were well-fit by ``hadronic cocktail'' models, consisting of two- and three-body decays of various light mesons.
 Both NA60 and NA45 observed forward dilepton production, with angular acceptances similar to future beam dump searches like SHiP~\cite{Aberle:2839677,Albanese:2878604} and DarkQuest~\cite{Apyan:2022tsd}, and we will assume that these future set-ups will be able to collect similar data sets.
 DarkQuest is an upgrade of SeaQuest, an experiment already designed to measure forward dimuon production.
 In contrast, SHiP is being designed with an active muon \emph{veto}~\cite{SHiP:2017wac}, so a dimuon measurement may require a short dedicated run without it.